Parish Newsletter

 Prayer for Peace in Ukraine and Israel Gaza/Palestine

-St Nicholas’ Church will be open for prayer for peace between 9:30 and 10:00 on Mondays 17th and 24th November and 1st December, weather permitting.
-If in doubt phone Joy (625545).
+St Nicholas’ Church will be open for prayer for peace between 9:30 and 10:00 on Mondays December 8th and 15th, but not Mondays 22nd and 29th.
+It will be open again on Monday January 5th.

 Millions of people in Ukraine are still struggling because of the ongoing war.
-Many people have no homes, no food and nowhere to go.
+Many people are homeless and have no food or anywhere to go.

 TearFund mission partners are working around the clock to provide support such as food, bedding and temporary accommodation.
 Our giving this Christmas will help to meet some of these needs.